-Since 2010, ZSL has worked closely with the BIOT administration (BIOTA) in the Foreign and Commonwealth Office and with the Bertarelli Foundation to develop an ambitious programme of research to support better management of the marine reserve.
+Since 2010, we have worked closely with the BIOT administration (BIOTA) in the Foreign and Commonwealth Office and with the Bertarelli Foundation to develop an ambitious programme of research to support better management of the marine reserve.

-The solution uses hydrophones to listen around the clock in remote archipelagos and coral lagoons.
-JASCO’s intelligent algorithms are able to distinguish engine tones from large ships to even the smallest wooden vessels and ZSL’s Instant Detect system then transmits a real-time alert to a control room.
+The solution used hydrophones to listen around the clock in remote archipelagos and coral lagoons.
+JASCO’s intelligent algorithms were able to distinguish engine tones from large ships to even the smallest wooden vessels and ZSL’s Instant Detect system then transmitted a real-time alert to a control room.

-Because it is able to detect smaller vessels, the solution can complement large scale satellite technologies which are typically designed to monitor larger vessels, and by ensuring the technology is compatible with open analytics tools such as OceanMind, enforcement teams are able to have a suite of enforcement tools to enable them to better monitor MPAs and reduce illegal fishing.
+Because it was able to detect smaller vessels, the solution could complement large scale satellite technologies which are typically designed to monitor larger vessels.
+By ensuring the technology was compatible with open analytics tools such as OceanMind, enforcement teams were able to have a suite of tools to enable them to better monitor MPAs and reduce illegal fishing.

 - High and accurate detection rate